1601-mma2013/Performance-Enhancer/README.md

 Bio

 Adam is a student at Multimedia University.
 He uses his laptop to study and to complete his various assignments.
 He is financially unstable and is not able to afford a powerful laptop for his media needs.
-But he has a laptop that is functioning at a capability lower then its actual capability which makes him angry, he would like to use the full potential of the pc and performance he paid for.
+But he has a laptop that is functioning at a capability lower than its actual capability which makes him angry, he would like to use the full potential of the pc and performance he paid for.

 **1. Patterns in user and customer behaviours**